Graduate Program Admission

 Your response should be no more than 1,250 words in 12-point font, double-spaced; cite and reference any sources used.
 Maintain consistent formatting throughout the essay.
 If submitting via e-mail, use .doc or .pdf format.

-In addition to the admission requirements of the university, the Justice Studies Department has requirements that generally do not prevent admission, but do warrant being admitted in what is called "conditionally classified standing."
-In essence, the program expects students to have foundations in criminology, criminal justice, or justice studies, and in research methods, writing, and statistics.
+In addition to the admission requirements of the university, the Justice Studies Department has a set of requirements that do not prevent admission, but will place students in "conditional classified standing."
+In essence, the program expects students to develop an expertise in criminology, criminal justice, or justice studies, and in research methods, writing, and statistics.

 The prerequisites are:

-- Research methods course--the student lacking this may be required to take JS 114 or equivalent after being admitted.
+- Research methods course--the student lacking this may be required to take an equivalent course after being admitted.

-- Statistics course--the student lacking this may be required to take JS 15 or equivalent after being admitted.
+- Statistics course--the student lacking this may be required to take an equivalent course after being admitted.

 - Demonstration of advanced writing skills--the student lacking this may be required to take a writing intensive course.